flux-framework/flux-core/doc/man7/flux-broker-attributes.rst

    The version of flux-core that was used to build this broker.

 rundir [Updates: C]
-   A temporary directory where UNIX domain sockets and the default content.backing-path are located (see below).
-By default, each broker rank creates a unique rundir in $TMPDIR and removes it on exit.
-If rundir is set on the command line, beware exceeding the UNIX domain socket path limit described in :linux:man7:`unix`, as low as 92 bytes on some systems.
-If rundir is set to a pre-existing directory, the directory is not removed on exit; if the broker has to create the directory, it is removed.
+   A temporary directory where the broker's UNIX domain sockets are located.
+   In addition, if ``statedir`` is not set, this directory is used by the content backing store (if applicable).
+By default, each broker rank creates a unique ``rundir`` in ``$TMPDIR`` and removes it on exit.
+If ``rundir`` is set on the command line, beware exceeding the UNIX domain socket path limit described in :linux:man7:`unix`, as low as 92 bytes on some systems.
+To support the :man1:`flux-start` ``--test-size`` option where multiple brokers share a ``rundir``, if ``rundir`` is set to a pre-existing directory, the directory is not removed by the broker on exit.
 In most cases this attribute should not be set by users.

+statedir [Updates: C]
+   A directory in which persistent state is stored by the Flux broker.
+For example, content backing store data is stored here to facilitate restarts.
+   If unset, this data goes to ``rundir`` where it is cleaned up on instance shutdown.
+If set, this directory must exist and be owned by the instance owner.
+Default: unset.

 security.owner
    The numeric userid of the owner of this Flux instance.